Serving Our Communities since 1970

 • In September, in recognition of World Suicide Prevention Week, the Crisis Society presented Suicide Awareness and Response and Suicide Bereavement workshops in five communities on Vancouver Island.
 Fees collected were donated to United Way branches in these communities.

-• In September, the Crisis Society launched two community Facebook Fan Pages: Vancouver Island Crisis Society and Vancouver Island Crisis Society – Youth.
+• In September, the Crisis Society launched two community Facebook Fan Pages: Vancouver Island Crisis Society and Vancouver Island Crisis Society - Youth (merged into one Facebook page in 2014).

 • Office Manager Raymonde St-Hilaire retired in December after 26 years of dedicated service to the Vancouver Island Crisis Society.